gtiosclub/rails-site/public/assets/home-bb14fca3e12a9229fb8343b1efc4f725a66406d8df35ed7a07fca2499b1eceb2.md

 # [CLICK HERE FOR TUTORIALS](tutorials)
 # [CLICK HERE FOR FACEBOOK GROUP PAGE](https://www.facebook.com/groups/iosgatech)
 ## Announcements
-Hey everyone, thanks for coming out to the third meeting on 9/13!
-We had an airwatch presentation about how to evaluate and negotiate a job offer, and then we taught optionals.
-I have a set of challenges that we didn't have time to complete up on [https://www.github.com/iosgatech/InterviewQuestions](https://www.github.com/iosgatech/InterviewQuestions).
-If you want some practice with optionals, I'd recommend looking through the solutions section.

-**SINCE NEXT WEEK IS CAREER FAIR WEEK, THERE IS NO MEETING.** We resume meetings with Cal-culator Part 1 on 9/27 the week after career fair week.
+Hey everyone, today we'll be teaching Autolayout and TableView, and I highly encourage yall to come out and learn Autolayout and TableViews properly because they're both something that you'll use extensively in your iOS Development career.

 Cyall there!
-9/27, 6PM Tuesday @ Klaus 1443
+10/4, 6PM Tuesday @ Klaus 1443

 If you haven't joined the [iOS Club Facebook page](https://www.facebook.com/groups/iosgatech).
 Most of the information and annoucements will be on there!